How to trim marijuana

 Why is trimming marijuana important?

-Cannabis that has been trimmed also takes on a tighter, more uniform appearance and is more aesthetically pleasing.
-It will look like the weed from the dispensary.
+Cannabis also takes on a tighter, more uniform appearance and has more bag appeal when trimmed.

 Wet vs. dry cannabis trimming